 For domestic violence offences, the Court must impose a supervised CRO unless the Court is satisfied that a different sentencing option is more appropriate in the circumstances.

-If any of the imposed conditions are breached, a Court can call on the person to appear before a Court and resentence the person.
+If any of the imposed conditions of community corrections order are breached, a Court can call on the person to appear before a Court and resentence the person.